sharmakeshav2237552-rgb/Shield-Insurance-------Business-Performance-Dashboard/README.md

 ---

 ## 🔍 Key Insights
-- Offline Agent channel contributes the highest revenue share
+- Offline Agent channel contributes the highest revenue share.
+- Digital channels contribute ~30% and show strong stability.
-- Age group **31–40** generates maximum revenue and customers
+- Age group **31–40** generates maximum revenue and customers.
-- Metro cities like **Delhi NCR and Mumbai** dominate sales
+- Metro cities like **Delhi NCR and Mumbai** dominate sales.
-- Certain age groups show higher expected settlement exposure
+- 65+ customers contribute high premiums but also higher settlement exposure.
+- March 2023 was the strongest month for both revenue and customer acquisition.

 ---